Generic Name: risedronate (ris ED roe nate)

 any condition that makes it hard for your body to absorb nutrients from food (malabsorption).

-It is not known whether Actonel will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+It is not known whether risedronate will harm an unborn baby.
+Stop taking Actonel and tell your doctor right away if you become pregnant.

 How should I take Actonel?